AdvancedTechnologyCoin/arc_core/doc/init.md

 4d) CentOS

-Copy arcticcoind.init to /etc/init.d/arcticcoind.
-Test by running `service arcticcoind start`.
+Copy arcd.init to /etc/init.d/arcd.
+Test by running `service arcd start`.

-Using this script, you can adjust the path and flags to the arcticcoind program by setting the ARCTICCOIND and FLAGS environment variables in the file /etc/sysconfig/arcticcoind.
+Using this script, you can adjust the path and flags to the arcd program by setting the ARCTICCOIND and FLAGS environment variables in the file /etc/sysconfig/arcd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X

-Copy org.arcticcoin.arcticcoind.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.arcticcoin.arcticcoind.plist`.
+Copy org.arc.arcd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.arc.arcd.plist`.

-This Launch Agent will cause arcticcoind to start whenever the user logs in.
+This Launch Agent will cause arcd to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run arcticcoind as the current user.
+NOTE: This approach is intended for those wanting to run arcd as the current user.
-You will need to modify org.arcticcoin.arcticcoind.plist if you intend to use it as a Launch Daemon with a dedicated arcticcore user.
+You will need to modify org.arc.arcd.plist if you intend to use it as a Launch Daemon with a dedicated arcticcore user.

 5. Auto-respawn